The Hidden Cost of Pain Denial in Veterans

 2. Chronic Pain Syndromes

-Acute pain left untreated can morph into chronic pain.
-Once the nervous system rewires to those signals, it becomes harder to manage—even after the original injury heals.
+Untreated acute pain can develop into chronic pain.
+Once the nervous system rewires to persistent signals, management becomes more difficult, even after the original injury heals.

 3. Self-Medication Risks